eficode-academy/rf-katas/exercises/04-setups_and_teardowns.md

 # Setups and Teardowns

-Robot Framework provides features called _Setup_ and _Teardown_ to help with repetive parts that which are required to run the test, but are not necessary _part_ of the tests.
+Robot Framework provides features called _Setup_ and _Teardown_ to help with repetitive parts that which are required to run the test, but are not necessary _part_ of the tests.
 In our case such things would be e.g. opening and closing the browser.
 More details can be found at http://robotframework.org/robotframework/latest/RobotFrameworkUserGuide.html#test-setup-and-teardown.